712-3 PARENTAL RELATIONSHIP

 a.
 Waiver of Fees for DPADivision of Public Assistance

 HAVRHealth Analytics and Vital Records will waive the processing fee for DPADivision of Public Assistance since the affidavit is used solely to determine eligibility for public assistance and DPADivision of Public Assistance can obtain the birth record information from EVRSAlaska Electronic Vital Records System.
-Therefore, caseworkers must inform clients that it is not necessary to submit the processing fee with an affidavit submitted through DPADivision of Public Assistance, unless the client wants a certified birth certificate.
+Therefore, caseworkers must inform client that it is not necessary to submit the processing fee with an affidavit submitted through DPADivision of Public Assistance, unless the client wants a certified birth certificate.

 b.
 Client Requests Issuance of Revised Birth Certificate